Gleyber Torres Preview, Player Props: Yankees vs. Royals

 Gleyber Torres At The Plate

-- He ranks 43rd in batting average, 43rd in on base percentage, and 62nd in slugging among the qualified hitters in MLB action.

-- Torres has reached base via a hit in 110 games this year (of 155 played), and had multiple hits in 44 of those games.

-- In 15.5% of his games this season, he has homered, and 3.8% of his trips to the plate.
+- In 15.4% of his games this year, he has hit a long ball, and 3.7% of his trips to the plate.

-- Torres has had at least one RBI in 29.0% of his games this year (45 of 155), with more than one RBI 19 times (12.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 28.8% of his games this year, Torres has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.